WisTex/Pay-It-Forward-License/README.md

 with an income or revenue of more than US$1 million per year may only use this Software if one or more of the following criteria are met:

-1. You purchase a commercial license for the Software or make a significant finanical contribution to the source project, if available.
+1. You purchase a commercial license for the Software or make a significant financial contribution to the source project, if available.
 The copyright holder may set a reasonable minimum contribution amount to qualifty under this provision.